lowdefy/lowdefy-example-openid-connect/README.md

 # Lowdefy OpenID Connect Example

-This example shows how to implement OpenID Connect user authentication in Lowdefy, and how to use role based authorization.
+This example shows how to implement OpenID Connect user authentication and authorization in Lowdefy, and how to use role based authorization.
+More information on user authentication and authorization can be found in the [Lowdefy docs](https://docs.lowdefy.com/users-introduction).

 Auth0 is used as a OpenId Connect provider, and a MongoDB database and an Auth0 login rule is used to create an "invite only" authentication service, where only users that have been added by an administrator are allowed to access the app.